hasselmonians/RatCatcher/README.md

 `test` is a flag.
 It should be `true` when running on a local machine and `false` when running on the cluster.
 The reason is because it tells the cluster to set up a new full path.
 Running the batch function with `test=false` will mess up your MATLAB path, which gets tedious to fix each time.

+A good example of a batch function can be found [here](https://github.com/hasselmonians/BandwidthEstimator/blob/master/%40BandwidthEstimator/batchFunction.m).

 ## License Information
 `RatCatcher` is written by Alec Hoyland and is released under the GNU General Public License 3.0.
 The `natsort` functions were written by Stephen Cobeldick (c) 2018. `mtools` are written and/or archived by [sg-s](https://github.com/sg-s).